sgoyal04/tokimon-card-Client/README.md

 Client Side

 TODO:
+1) Divide AddTokimonControlls function into sub functions.
+2) Create a function for view card.
+3) Create a function for delete card.
-1) Create a separate function to display tokimon card.
+4) Create a function for edit card.
-2)
+5) Add javadoc comments to each class and each method.